-Name Туре Unit Description

-psFlux float nJy Calibrated flux for point source model.
-Note this actually measures

-the flux difference between the tem-

-plate and the visit image.

-psFluxErr float nJy Estimated uncertainty of psFlux.

-totFlux float nJy Calibrated flux for point source model

-measured on the visit image centered

-at the DIAObject centroid.

-totFluxErr float nJy Estimated uncertainty of totFlux.
+Name Туре Unit Description diaForcedSourceId uint64 Unique source identifier ccdVisitId uint64 ID of CCD and visit where this source was measured diaObjectId uint64 ID of the DIAObject this forced pho- tometry was seeded by. midPointTai double time Time of mid-exposure for this DIA- ForcedSource. psFlux float nJy Calibrated flux for point source model.
+Note this actually measures the flux difference between the template and the visit image. psFluxErr float nJy Estimated uncertainty of psFlux. totFlux float nJy Calibrated flux for point source model measured on the visit image centered at the DIAObject centroid. totFluxErr float nJy Estimated uncertainty of totFlux.